sguox002/leetcode/leetcode-all.md

 <<-468	Validate IP Address    		24.6%	Medium
 ipv4 vs ipv6. be careful of all the restrictions.
 ->>

-<<-214	Shortest Palindrome    		30.3%	Hard
-given a string, you can add chars in front of it to make it palindrome. return the shortest palindrome.
-- equiv find the longest palindrome starting with the first char. try longest first.
-(TLE)
-- KMP to speed it.
-->>

 <<-306	Additive Number    		29.5%	Medium